SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/tenant-levels.md

 * [Enterprise tenant](#enterprise-tenant)
 * [Management tenant](#management-tenant)

 ![3-level hierarchy](/images/concepts-guide/tenant-hierarchy.png)

-As described in more detail below, these three levels differ in scope of features and functionalities, particularly with regards to administration aspects.
+These three levels differ in their scope, particularly with regards to administration, see below.

 >**Info:** Refer to the [Cumulocity IoT Pricing page](https://www.softwareag.cloud/site/pricing/cumulocity-iot.html#/) for details on our related package offering.
 >